QuangHuy54/ChatbotTKPM/README.md

 ## Features
 - Uilizes **Google Cloud Vertex AI** to interact with the powerful Gemini generative AI model
 - Handle task-related chat messages using **function calling**, allowing the model to access external tools like Firebase Admin SDK.
-- Provide chatbot responses based on user input and task-related contexts
 - Built with Flask and integrated with a React frontend
 - API endpoint to receive messages and process conversations